ericwegscheid/frontend-test/README.md

 * node 11+
 * npm 6+

-### Attain Yelp API Key
+### Attaining Yelp API Key

-To get this project up and running you must have an API Key.
-An API Key can be attained by [creating an app](https://www.yelp.com/developers/v3/manage_app) at [Yelp's developer website](https://www.yelp.com/developers/documentation/v3).
+To get this project up and running you must have an API Key, which can be attained by [creating an app](https://www.yelp.com/developers/v3/manage_app) at [Yelp's developer website](https://www.yelp.com/developers/documentation/v3).
 You will be prompted to register an account or login to an existing account.
-Once you are logged in you should be able to reteive your API Key on the '[Manage App](https://www.yelp.com/developers/v3/manage_app)' page.
+Once you are logged in, you should be able to retrieve your API Key on the '[Manage App](https://www.yelp.com/developers/v3/manage_app)' page.

 ### Clone Repository and Install Dependencies